zwave-js/node-zwave-js/docs/api/driver.md

 Registers a handler for messages that are not handled by the driver as part of a message exchange.
 The handler function needs to return a boolean indicating if the message has been handled.
 Registered handlers are called in sequence until a handler returns `true`.

+> [!NOTE]
-**Note:** For most use cases, it should not be necessary to use this method.
+> For most use cases, it should not be necessary to use this method.

 ### `unregisterRequestHandler`